 The bombe shape of this Dutch Rococo Bombe Commode is one of the hardest forms for a cabinet maker to achieve.
 Here, it is achieved with great sophistication with a beautiful outline and complex combination of parquetry and marquetry.
-It is clearly by an outstanding Italian cabinet maker.
+It is clearly by an outstanding Dutch cabinet maker.

-This is a very fine example of 18th Century Dutch furniture in excellent condition with a great colour and patina.
+This is a very fine example of 18th Century Dutch furniture in excellent condition with great colour and patina.
 Having been recently restored using traditional methods in our workshop.
 The bombe parquetry panels are very decorative using the grain of the veneer to best effect.

 Our Rococo Bombe Commode has original mounts and fabulous shaped and molded marble top.